khalidbiyabi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script with a command that lists all the files and directories of the current directory, separated by commas : command is ls -xamp

+Script with a magic file school.mgc that can be used with the command file to detect School data files : command is !:mime DATA_TYPE